Swedz/Little-Big-Redstone/src/main/resources/assets/little_big_redstone/guide/floppy_disks.md

 	</PaddedBox>
 </FloatingColumn>

-Floppy disks allow you to store the circuit in a [microchip](microchips.md) and then program it onto another microchip with ease.
+Floppy disks allow you to store the circuit in a [Microchip](microchips.md) and then program it onto another microchip with ease.

 By pressing **<KeyBind id="key.sneak" />** + **<KeyBind id="key.use" />** on a microchip while holding a floppy disk, it will store the microchip's circuit into the floppy disk.

 Once a circuit has been stored in the floppy disk, you can press **<KeyBind id="key.use" />** on a microchip to install it, given that you have the logic components and redstone bits necessary.
-Items in [logic arrays](logic_arrays.md) count as items in your inventory for the sake of installing circuits.
+Items in [Logic Arrays](logic_arrays.md) count as items in your inventory for the sake of installing circuits.
 The items required to install the circuit will display above the hotbar when looking at a microchip with a floppy disk in hand.